Psychopathy Test

 Gauge self-reported psychopathic traits and related behavior patterns in about 12 minutes.
-Get quick, research-friendly insight into manipulativeness, callousness, and impulsivity.
+Take this Psychopathy Test — the validated SRP-III scale — to get clear, research-grade insight into manipulativeness, callousness, and impulsivity across four distinct dimensions.

 Start Online Test